calvenjs/Wallstreetbets-Sentiment-Analysis/README.md

 Utilizing Python and Reddit PRAW API to scrape r/wallstreetbets over a 24h period, and perform sentiment analysis.
 Overall, this project focuses on getting tickers that are most mentioned and speculated in the subreddit, the stocks' sentiments will complement the results.

-On top of vader sentiment, the analysis uses a self-defined metric on derive the sentiment score on each ticker mentioned.
+The program removes words that are blacklisted such as 'APE', 'USA', 'CEO' and matches the remaining words to tickers found on US exchanges.
+On top of vader sentiment, the analysis uses a self-defined metric to derive the sentiment score on each ticker mentioned.
 It contains a list of positive words commonly used on tickers that the author has high conviction on e.g. moon, yolo, squeeze while a list of negative words e.g. mistake, out.

 ## Usage
 1. Download the repository